johnnywoo/beholder/docs/command-from.md

 * `$from`    — 'beholder://timer'
 * `$program` — 'beholder'
 * `$payload` — A short random message

+`from infinity` is a debug source that simply emits messages in an infinite loop.

 `from internal-log` emits messages from the internal Beholder log.
 These are the same messages Beholder writes to stdout/stderr and its log file (see also CLI options `--log` and `--quiet`).